 - You have eaten with other people who also have diarrhea

-- You have started on a new medication
+- You have started on a new drug or medication

-- Your diarrhea does not get better in 5 days (2-days for infant or child), or worsens before that
+- Your diarrhea does not get better in 5 days (2-days for infants or children), or worsens

-- Your or your child has been vomiting for more than 12-hours (in a newborn under 3-months you should call as soon as vomiting or diarrhea begins)
+- You or your child has been vomiting for more than 12-hours

-Your doctor will take a complete medical history and do a physical examination, paying careful attention to your abdomen.
+Your doctor will take a complete medical history and examination, paying attention to your abdomen.